 - playng in the sand

 I found a random sheet of these words in a file while looking for a “tax” sheet of paper.
 It took me right back to my teaching job in Indonesia many years ago.
-I wish I had put each child’s name on their personal statement to help with my memory.
+I wish I had put each child’s name on their statement to help with my memory.
 I do recall asking them ‘What are you looking forward to doing this vacation?”

 Now is the perfect time to capture your child’s memory of their recent holiday.
 I’d ask them three simple questions: